OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

 - **09:00: Opening and introductions**
 	- 09:00: 'Opening Greeting and Review of Core Topic' - 'ISO/IEC 5230, ISO/IEC 18974 and ISO/IEC 5962 - How updates to international standards for open source license compliance, security assurance and SBOM impact the automotive supply chain'
+		- *by Shane Coughlan, OpenChain*
-		- *by Shane Coughlan, OpenChain, Masato Endo, Toyota*
+  		- *by Masato Endo, Toyota*
 - **09:10 TOP1 SBOM activities and Cybersecurity regulations**
 	- 09:10: 'The OpenChain [SBOM Work Group](https://lists.openchainproject.org/g/sbom) - Status'
+ 		- *by Ayumi Watanabe, Hitachi-Solutions*
- 		- *by Ayumi Watanabe, Hitachi-Solutions, Norio Kobota, OpenChain SBOM Work Group*
+   		- *by Norio Kobota, Sony/OpenChain SBOM Work Group*
    	- 09:25: 'Catena-X Expert Group Software and how the new Car SBOM Standard is intended to be used in the context of new Cybersecurity regulations' [Catena-X](https://catena-x.net/) / [Eclipse Tractus-X](https://eclipse-tractusx.github.io/)
    		- *by Marvin Hubl, Catena-X Expert Group Software Lead*
    	 - 09:40: '[SPDX Version 3.x](https://github.com/spdx/spdx-3-model) - overview, differences to 2.x and benefits for the supply chain of switching to the new version + outlook on upcoming Version 3.1 with new profiles'
-   	 	- *by Alexios Zavras, SPDX Project*
+   	 	- *by Alexios Zavras, Intel/SPDX Project*
 	 - 09:55: '[CycloneDX Version 1.7](https://cyclonedx.org/news/cyclonedx-v1.7-released/) - overview, differences to 1.6 and benefits for the supply chain of switching to the new version'
    	 	- *by Jan Kowalleck, OWASP/CycloneDX*
   - 10:10: 'SBOMs quo vadis? - CycloneDX, SPDX, Catena-X, Sepia - panel discussion on the current landscape'
-  	- *moderated by *Shane Coughlan*
+  	- *moderated by Shane Coughlan*

 - **10:30: TOP2 SBOM, Security and Open Source Management Tooling**
   - 10:30: 'A publicly available supply-chain simulation based on Open Source tools - status and outlook'